 The Volvo 7900 Electric is a low-floor, single-deck, battery-electric city bus built by Volvo Buses for the European market.
 Part of the Volvo 7900 family of buses, the Volvo 7900 Electric offered as an integral product (i.e. completely-built-up) and assembled in Wroclaw, Poland.

-2 units of the Volvo 7900 Electric bus will be brought into Singapore as part of an Autonomous Bus development project headed by the Energy Research Institute @ NTU (ERI@N), in partnership with various other agencies.
+2 units of the Volvo 7900 Electric bus have been brought into Singapore as part of an Autonomous Bus development project headed by the Energy Research Institute @ NTU (ERI@N), in partnership with various other agencies.
 Read more about autonomous bus development here.
 Testing began in 2019 at Centre of Excellence for Testing and Research of Autonomous vehicles at NTU (CETRAN), but no passenger trials have been announced.
 The first unit arrived in Singapore in late October 2018.

 European bus operators are primary customers of the Volvo 7900 Electric with units operating in Sweden, the Netherlands, United Kingdom, Luxembourg and Poland.

 By building on its strong Volvo 7900 product line, the Volvo 7900 Electric rides on Volvo’s strong branding and is leading the company’s push for electric city buses.
 It is touted to have a 80% lower energy consumption compared to a corresponding diesel bus.